JALK96/electrofit/electrofit/3_readme.md

 - **Prerequisites**:
   - *GROMACS must be installed and accessible in the system's PATH.*
   - *MDP files for each simulation step must be prepared in the specified `MDP_dir` directory.*

-- **Functionality Overview**:
-  - *Automates the setup and execution of a molecular dynamics simulation workflow using GROMACS.*
-  - *Streamlines processes from system preparation to simulation execution and analysis.*

 ---